scarlett-foundation/scarlett-core/Scarlett-Lightpaper.md

 1. **A Fair Launch** builds trust and bootstraps decentralisation.
 2. **Developers** join to build applications and stake `sclt` for eligibility.
+3. **Token Creators** launch new assets via bonding curves and LPs.
-3. **Demand for `sclt`** grows as staking and usage increase.
+4. **Demand for `sclt`** grows as staking, usage, and token launches increase.
-4. **The Community** allocates emissions to valuable projects via governance.
+5. **The Community** allocates emissions to valuable projects and high-performing tokens.
-5. **Successful Applications** attract users and capital, increasing platform utility.
+6. **Successful Applications and Tokens** attract users and capital, increasing platform utility.
-6. **Platform Utility** drives further developer interest and token demand—reinforcing the cycle.
+7. **Platform Utility** drives further developer and memetic interest—reinforcing the cycle.

-Scarlett's architecture ensures that every new participant strengthens the system.
-Growth funds more growth.
+Scarlett turns memecoins into coordination engines.
+Every token is a signal.
+Every price a feedback loop.
+Every emission a vote for what the network wants to become.

 ---

+## 5. Incentivised Token Launches: Degenomics Done Right

+To supercharge community creativity and grassroots participation, Scarlett introduces a new economic primitive: **Incentivised Token Launches**, powered by a native **Launch Module** that rewards creators for building markets on top of Scarlett.

+This system draws inspiration from platforms like *pump.fun* and *virtuals*, while fixing the flaws of Bittensor's dTAO.
+Instead of routing emissions to low liquidity subnets, Scarlett links emissions directly to **market-based performance**, directly to owners of liquidity pools that have graduated from the bonding curve.
+If your token goes up in price and holds liquidity, you earn emissions.
+If not—you don't.

+### The Mechanism: Stake, Launch, Earn

+1. **Token Initialization via Bonding Curve**
+   A new token is deployed with a bonding curve denominated in `sclt`.
+Prices increase with demand, creating instant market price discovery.

+2. **Graduation Threshold & Pool Creation**
+   Once the curve hits a funding threshold (e.g., 420,000 `sclt`), it graduates:

+   * Curve terminates
+   * Funds seed a `sclt/token` LP
+   * Token becomes tradable on Scarlett's native DEX

+3. **Emissions via the Launch Module**
+   A portion of protocol emissions (e.g., 5%) is allocated to Launch Module participants.
+Tokens are **ranked by price performance** and emissions are distributed **pro rata** to their creators.

+> This design flips the dTAO model on its head: emissions are not guaranteed—they're earned through memetic market success.

+### Governance & Guardrails

+* Governance sets:

+  * Graduation threshold
+  * Emissions % allocated to the Launch Module
+  * Minimum liquidity requirement for eligibility
+* Launchers must stake `sclt` to initiate, ensuring Sybil resistance

+### Why It Matters

+Scarlett's Launch Module introduces a new model for protocol emissions: one that rewards economic energy, not capital inertia, or insiders DCA'ing their favorite subnets.

+* dTAO distributes emissions to tokens with no utility and no demand, there are many examples of ghost subnets taking a large % of emissions
+* Scarlett distributes emissions only to tokens that are held, traded, and valued by the community through oure market forces
+* This creates a memetic flywheel that sustains itself through price-based feedback - the cream rises to the top no matter what one person thinks

+In short: Scarlett doesn't reward bags—it rewards belief and free markets.

+### The Outcome: From Meme to Market

+* Launch a token in minutes
+* Bootstrap liquidity without VCs
+* Earn emissions only if your token performs
+* Grow your community through value—not

+Scarlett transforms emissions into **programmable venture capital**, governed by markets, executed on-chain.

+---

-## 5. Conclusion: Intelligence as a Public Good
+## 6. Conclusion: Intelligence as a Public Good

+AI infrastructure must be built—but it must also be adopted.
+Scarlett does both.
+It builds verifiable, decentralized compute—and uses memetic token launches to coordinate the communities that will use it.
+In Scarlett, memes aren’t noise—they’re the liquidity layer of intelligence.

-Scarlett is not just a blockchain.
-It is a public good—a decentralised operating system designed to support the next era of intelligent systems.
+Scarlett is a public good—a decentralised operating system designed to support the next era of intelligent systems.
 It empowers developers, rewards contributors, and returns control to users.

 The centralised era of AI is reaching its limits.
 Scarlett is the next chapter: open, composable, trustless.